byronwall/excel-vba-book/book/04 adv processing/00 overview.md

 * Going through a workflow that involves using other office products
 * Strategy for identifying cells using Styles and working through them; effectively a tag feature

 The long list of sections here says that maybe there is enough code to put together a couple of "case study" type things that break down the development of an entire workflow.
-This could be something from TDA related to charting/processing or some other thing.
+This could related to charting/processing or some other thing.